Crypto-city/bitFlowers/README.md

 # *bitFlowers* (PETAL)
 # The eGift Cryptocurrency
 -----------------
-*Please be aware that iCryptony (anthonyrjwood) is no longer with Crypto-city.com.
-See offcial announcement here: https://www.crypto-city.com/blog/3796/crypto-city-com-update-6-13-2022/

 For your safety, please only download from this repo or from the Crypto-city.com website.